MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - If none of the labels can be selected (they display as unavailable): The selected file does not support classification but you can protect it with custom permissions (step 3).

-        If only some labels display as unavailable, you have a version of Office that doesn't support protecting data (Standard edition).
-When this Office edition is detected, labels that are configured to apply protection display as unavailable.

     - If you see **Select template** in this dialog box: The client is running in [protection-only mode](client-protection-only-mode.md).
 You can select a template to apply protection that your administrator has configured for you.

 3. If you want to specify your own protection settings rather than use the protection settings that your administrator might have included with your selected label, select **Protect with custom permissions**.